mikeroyal/3D-Graphics-and-Design-Guide/README.md

   3D Graphics and Design Guide
 </h1>

-#### A guide covering 3D Graphics and Design including the applications, libraries and tools that will make you a better and more efficient designer of 3D graphics.
+#### A guide covering 3D Graphics and Design including the applications, libraries and tools that will make you a better and more efficient Graphics Designer.

 ## Resources